 I carefully spooned the pico de gallo over the sweet potatoes and sprinkled them with more cilantro.

 1/4 cup roughly chopped cilantro plus more for serving

 Juice of 1 lime

-Preheat a gas or charcoal grill to medium high heat.
-Grill the sweet potatoes until they have grill marks, about 2-3 minutes per side.
+Preheat a gas or charcoal grill to medium heat.
+Grill the sweet potatoes until they have grill marks and are tender in the middle, about 7-8 minutes per side.

 For the pico de gallo, combine the tomatoes, onions, jalapeños, cilantro, lime juice and remaining salt and pepper.

 Spoon the pico de gallo over the sweet potatoes and sprinkle with cilantro.